fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ***

 # A-Teams Technical Co-founder

-## (Full stack developer, product-crafter, troublemaker for a better world.)
+## Full stack developer, product-crafter, troublemaker for a better world.

 Fight for the Future is a small Internet freedom activism team with big victories to its credit, such as organizing the protests that defeated SOPA/PIPA, and winning net neutrality rules in 2014.

-Our new initiative [A-Teams](https://www.fightforthefuture.org/ateams/)aims to create new, two-person teams that can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.
+Our new initiative [A-Teams](https://www.fightforthefuture.org/ateams/) aims to create new, two-person teams that can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.

 We are seeking the founding technical leader for one such “A-Team.”